-- A. If the arrangement of lots results in large expanses of preserved open space, the preserved open space may be included as a portion of one or more large lots, or may be contained in a separate open space lot.
-Such open space may be owned by a homeowner's association, private landowner(s), utility company, a non-profit organization, or the Town or other governmental entity, as long as it is permanently protected from development by a conservation easement held by a unit of government or qualified conservation organization. - A. Permanent Preservation by Conservation Easement - a.
+- B. Permanent Preservation by Conservation Easement - a.
 A perpetual conservation easement restricting development of the open space land and allowing use only for agriculture, forestry and silviculture, passive recreation, protection of natural resources, or similar conservation purposes, pursuant to Section 247 of the New York State General Municipal Law and/or Sections 49-0301 through 49-0311 of the Environmental Conservation Law, may be granted to the Town, with the approval of the Town Board, or to a qualified not-for-profit conservation organization acceptable to the Planning Board.
 Such conservation easement shall be approved by the Planning Board and shall be required as a condition of Final Plat approval.
 The conservation easement shall be recorded in the Tompkins County Clerk's Office prior to or simultaneously with the filing of the final subdivision plat in the County Clerk's Office.
-The Town shall maintain a current map which displays all lands under easement or deed restricted. - b.
+The Town shall maintain a current map which displays all lands subject to conservation easements or deed restrictions. - b.
 The conservation easement shall limit residential, industrial, or commercial use of open space land (except in connection with agriculture, forestry, and passive recreation).
 Access roads, driveways, wells, local utility distribution lines, underground sewage disposal facilities, stormwater management facilities, trails, temporary structures for passive outdoor recreation, and agricultural structures may be permitted on preserved open space land with Planning Board approval, provided that they do not impair the conservation value of the land.
 Forestry and silviculture shall be conducted in conformity with applicable New York State Department of Environmental Conservation best management practices.